 In rare tactical situations, a regiment may temporarily change formation into a storming column to move or charge through a narrow terrain feature called a defile.
 A defile is a path through impassable or difficult terrain that restricts the formation's frontage to only one stand.
-Defile examples are: a bridge or ford over a river or creek, a causeway through a swamp or marsh, a road running through a ravine or passing through rugged terrain, a railroad cut, or a town street.
+Defile examples are: a bridge or ford over a river or creek, a causeway through a swamp or marsh, a road running through a ravine or passing through rugged terrain, a railroad cut, or a street between two town blocks.
 The scenario should identify terrain designated as a defile.

-To form a storming column, the regiment must start within one-half move distance measured along the path of the defile, and must roll a Double Quick, Well Handled, or Rally with Elan effect in its maneuver check.
+To form a storming column, the regiment must start within one-half move distance from the far side of the defile, and must roll a Double Quick, Well Handled, or Rally with Elan effect in its maneuver check.
+Move distance is measured along the path of the defile.
 A storming column looks the same as a march column.
 Move the closest stand in the current formation through the defile, place all remaining stands behind it in single file, and switch the command stand to the head of the column.
 A unit already in march column simply is declared a storming column before moving.
 Dismounted cavalry must mount up to form a storming column.
 The storming column may move up to half the full-move rate for march column and follow the path through the defile.
 A brigade with a Double Quick effect may move half the faster movement rate, and it may also move through the defile at the prorated road bonus if on a good road.